LandscapeGeoinformatics/geopython-ut-2018/source/lessons/L4/reclassify.rst

    they change the results.

-Classification based on common classifiers
+Classification based on common classification schemes
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 `Pysal <http://pysal.readthedocs.io/en/latest/>`_ -module is an extensive Python library including various functions and tools to
 do spatial data analysis.
-It also includes all of the most common data classifiers that are used commonly e.g. when visualizing data.
+It also includes all of the most common data classification schemes that are used commonly e.g. when visualizing data.
-Available map classifiers in pysal -module are (`see here for more details <http://pysal.readthedocs.io/en/latest/library/esda/mapclassify.html>`_):
+Available map classification schemes in pysal -module are (`see here for more details <http://pysal.readthedocs.io/en/latest/library/esda/mapclassify.html>`_):

  - Box_Plot
  - Equal_Interval